Komodo Dragon Facts

 Most lizards are omnivores, but the Komodo dragon exclusively feeds on meat.
 It uses its tongue to sniff out its prey.
 Even if its victim is about 6 miles (9.5 km) away, the Komodo dragon can “taste” it already.

+How Do Komodp Dragons Kill Their Prey?

 Poison or Bacteria?
-How Komodo Dragons Kill Their Prey

 For a long time, people believed that the Komodo dragon transmits bacteria from its mouth when biting, so that the victim dies from an ongoing infection.
 Yet, meanwhile scientists have proven that Komodo dragons have poison glands which transmit poisonous proteins into the wound of the victim.
 The poison inhibits blood coalgulation and reduces the blood pressure and therefore causes a severe loss of blood in addition to spasms, shocks and unconsciousness.

 No matter if pigs, harts, wild buffalos, snakes, or fish – the Komodo dragon never refuses a decent meal.
 If the loner is hungry, it hides next to a trail and waits for some prey to pass by.
 Then it attacks with its long claws and its short but sharp teeth.
 If the prey tries to escape afterwards, the Komodo dragon follows without haste.
 Once bitten, the victim does not have a chance to get away.
 The bite contains fatal poison, and it is only a question of time until the animal lies down to die.
 The Komodo dragon can eat up to 80 % of its own body weight in one single meal.